chbrown/overdrive/README.md

 The OverDrive format makes "returning" a loan extremely simple.
 All you have to do is request the URL specified by the `<EarlyReturnURL>` element in the loan file.
-The `return.sh` script does exactly that, e.g.:
+The `return` command does exactly that, e.g.:

-    bash return.sh Novel.odm
+    overdrive return Novel.odm

 ### Debugging

-If you have trouble getting the script to run successfully, set the `DEBUG` environment variable to `1` and retry, e.g.:
+If you have trouble getting the script to run successfully, add the `--verbose` flag and retry, e.g.:

-    DEBUG=1 bash download.sh Novel.odm
+    overdrive download Novel.odm --verbose

 This will call `set -x` to turn bash's `xtrace` option on, which causes a trace of all commands to be printed to standard error,